 Each week a global thinker from the worlds of philosophy, science, psychology or the arts is given a minute to put forward a radical, inspiring or controversial idea – no matter how improbable – that they believe would change the world.

-"For most of us in the working world, failure is a normal part of everyday life.
+This week, Neil Sjoberg, a youth worker and golf course manager from London suggests introducing a new subject at school called learning to lose."For most of us in the working world, failure is a normal part of everyday life.
 Developing the skills to cope with failure is the key to personal success throughout life.
 But teachers at schools make pupils feel equally talented, because this makes them popular with the parents and pupils.

 "Schools avoid regular testing and rote learning.
 Some don’t spilt up year groups according to academic ability and give prizes to every child at sports day.
 Pupils therefore leave school vulnerable with a false sense of achievement, and they are frustrated and angry when they do not immediately succeed in the real working world.